gael-millot/repertoire_profiler/README.md

 #### v10.1

-xlsx2fasta.R file imporved to take into account the problem of NA
+xlsx2fasta.R file improved to take into account the problem of NA

 #### v10.0